InsultingPros/AcediaCore/docs/events.md

 `OnNetDamage()`, for example, is allowed to modify incoming damage by returning a new value.

-To add signals / slots that handle return value use following templates:
+To add `signal`s / `slot`s that handle return value use following templates:

 ```unrealscript
 class MySignal extends Signal;